 - 9.1.
-The following shall only be carried out by a registered health care professional: - Administering intravenous medicines. - Programming of syringe drivers. - Feeding through a naso-gastric tube or gastrostomy tube. - Administration of a prescribed medicine via a naso-gastric tube or gastrostomy tube. - Tracheostomy suction and emergency change of tracheostomy tube. - Injections (intramuscular or subcutaneous) with a pre-assembled, pre-dose loaded syringe.
-(With the exception of insulin, for further information see section on insulin) - Rectal administration. - Vaginal administration. - 9.2.
-Support workers can Prompt or Assist when trained and competent with: - pre-assembled injection devices e.g., insulin in a pen-device. - Catheter bag and continence maintenance, this does not include changing catheters or bladder washouts or clearing blockages.
+The following shall only be carried out by a registered health care professional: - Administering intravenous medicines. - Programming of syringe drivers. - Tracheostomy suction and emergency change of tracheostomy tube. - Injections (intramuscular or subcutaneous) with a pre-assembled, pre-dose loaded syringe.
+(With the exception of insulin, for further information see section on insulin) - Vaginal administration. - 9.2.
+Residential workers can Prompt or Assist when trained and competent with: - pre-assembled injection devices e.g., insulin in a pen-device. - Catheter bag and continence maintenance, this does not include changing catheters or bladder washouts or clearing blockages. - Administration of a prescribed medicine via a naso-gastric tube or gastrostomy tube. - Feeding through a naso-gastric tube or gastrostomy tube. - Rectal administration. - 9.3.
+Support workers when trained and assessed as competent can administer rescue medication.
+For example, a seizure is a medical emergency and needs urgent treatment with emergency medication.
+The two emergency medications that may be used are midazolam and diazepam. - Buccal (oromucosal) midazolam is given into the buccal cavity (the side of the mouth between the cheek and the gum). - Rectal diazepam is given rectally (into the bottom).